Mary Stevens Beall: Career

 Early in the winter of 1894, Dr. Toner conceived the idea of forming a historical society, not only for the preservation of data relating to the District but for sympathetic camaraderie.
 A meeting was called in the president's room of Columbian, later the George Washington University, March 9, "for the purpose of exchanging views as to the best methods of collecting and preserving data, relating to the District."
 April 12 another meeting was called and the Columbia Historical Society was formed.
 Into its limited membership came Mrs. Beall.
 Her courtly manners, varied interests, and literary knowledge made her a welcome member.
 January 5, 1895, she gave her first and only communication before the Society, "The Military and Private Secretaries of George Washington"; it was read before a membership of 40.
 On October 7, following the resignation of Doctor Marcus Baker, she was unanimously elected to fill out the unexpired term as Recording Secretary.

 The second annual election of officers was held February 6, 1896, and Beall was reëlected recording secretary.
 She worked in the Society for more than 22 years.
 Her motive was inflexible, the ingathering of new members, not only residential but from different parts of the country.

 Beall wanted a library for the Society.
 It grew slowly with Beall aiding and fostering its development, breaking down the bars of opposition.
 In March, 1910, the initial step was taken and a library comprehensive in scope and representative of the best literature was opened to the public.
 One section included the Society's publications, indexed and cataloged by her.
 In another, the collection of manuscript letters of the families of 1800, brought here by a permanent seat of government.
 In another, more than 1,000 unbound volumes and pamphlets, together with 50 maps.
 In another, the exchange volumes of other societies, together with relics of the Washington families.
 During her incumbency as librarian, she undertook on short notice the indexing of six folio volumes of the Letters and Speeches of Carl Schurz, edited by Doctor Frederic Bancroft, formerly Librarian of the State Department.
 The work was accomplished in a few months.

 At the request of Robert L. Brownfield, Beall wrote a History of the Washington Coach over which a dispute had arisen as to whether the original coach had been destroyed; she proved conclusively it had been broken up and the original pieces sold as souvenirs.
-Her writing versatility was shown in the following works: The Merchant of Venice as Shakespeare Saw it Played; Talks on Early Art in Greece, Rome and Egypt, together with numerous short stories and magazine articles, such as a piece in Good Housekeeping Magazine (1903) on Beall's scheme for keeping notes about kitchen work.
+Her writing versatility was shown in the following works: The Merchant of Venice as Shakespeare Saw it Played; Talks on Early Art in Greece, Rome and Egypt, together with numerous short stories and magazine articles, such as a piece in Good Housekeeping (1903) on Beall's scheme for keeping notes about kitchen work.